talldrtomas/ClassyFinger/README.md

 ---------------------------------------------------------------------------------------------------
 Privacy Policy

-Tomas G Huerta built the FaceNorth app as a Free app.
+Tomas G Huerta and Janette Calvillo Solis built the FaceNorth app as a Free app.
 This SERVICE is provided by Tomas G Huerta at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.